 The EPA hazard name(s): Ignitable, Corrosive, Reactive or Toxic (one or more as needed)

 A full description of the waste with all its components listed, using names, of substances,not chemical symbols.

-Small, nonbulk containers of unused or unneeded chemicals may be identified only with their original labels as long as the label contains the complete name of the chemical, not just its formula.
-Containers of commercial products such as cleaning solutions and oils should be accompanied by the original product label and an MSDS.
+Containers of commercial products such as cleaning solutions and oils should be accompanied by the original product label and a SDS.

 For very small, minor leaks or spills, or spills of nonhazardous substances, each Main Hazardous Waste Storage Area is equipped with the following tools, engineering controls, emergency cleanup materials and personal protective equipment:

 - Spill Pillows for soaking up minor sills of solvents, oils, acids and bases.

 - Pails of loose absorbent material for soaking up spills of solvents, oils, acids and bases;

 - Pails of granular sodium carbonate for absorbing and neutralizing spilled acids.

 - Shovels and scoops for dispensing absorbent materials and sodium carbonate.